ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Altibase SSL TLS User's Guide.md

 -   Step 3:  Set ODBC/CLI Properties for SSL

--   Step 4: Set the Altibase Environment Variables
+-   Step 4: Set the Altibase Environment Variables (in case of using FIPS module)

 -   Step 5: Write a Client Program

 ##### Step 1: Verify the OpenSSL Library

-You need the OpenSSL library to use SSL in ODBC.
-ODBC reads the OpenSSL library and calls the necessary functions while connecting to the server.
+You need the OpenSSL library to use SSL in ODBC or CLI.
+ODBC and CLI read the OpenSSL library and calls the necessary functions while connecting to the server.
 Therefore, you should verify that the OpenSSL library has been installed properly, before writing a client application.
 Where the library is installed can differ among operating systems.

 -   Verify the library installation